Xinyu-xie/Xinyu-xie.github.io/_news/announcement_cogsci2.md

 related_posts: false
 ---

-Our paper [Comparing Theories that Posit a Role for Task Features in Strategy Selection](https://escholarship.org/uc/item/6zg5711c) is accepted to [CogSci 2024](https://cognitivesciencesociety.org/cogsci-2024/)!
+Our paper [Comparing Theories that Posit a Role for Task Features in Strategy Selection](https://escholarship.org/uc/item/6zg5711c) is accepted at [CogSci 2024](https://cognitivesciencesociety.org/cogsci-2024/)!